Blank0211/Batch-Rename-Script/README.md

 # Batch-Rename-Script
 A batch renaming script written in python

-i'm stil in the process of improving of improving it
+i'm stil in the process of improving it